aumpierre-unb/PonchonSavarit.jl/README.md

-and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 %, the feed quality is 54 %, and the reflux ratio at the top of the column is
+and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the bottoms is 8 %, the feed quality is 54 % and the reflux ratio at the top of the column is
 70 % higher that the minimum reflux ratio: